Château de la Motte: Fortified farm

 Château de la Motte, like most small chateaus, was most probably little more than a farm, possibly fortified during the Middle Ages.
 The king, or the duke of Normandy, had to give permission for building fortifications; towers, moats, and crenellations required licenses.
 Instead, rural architecture evolved a defensive function with buildings in compounds, built around a courtyard with water.
 The exterior walls had few windows, with an easy-to-defend entrance.

 Careful orientation toward the south, like most country architecture in France, was moderated on the Atlantic coast, in order to block the storms from the southwest.
 Today's gatehouse or dependence protects the chateau from the weather as well.
 The walls surrounding the grounds created microclimates, as well as defense, as intended.
 The rooftops deflect the winds upward, away from the residence.

 The lord's dwelling would have been a modest structure from the 11th to 16th centuries, even if the home were referred to as a Great Hall (la grande salle).
 The home would have at least two levels with storage on the ground floor and a large public room (l'aula) on the first floor, which was the actual great hall.
 This hall would have been a judicial, political, and economic center for the community, or parish (now commune), and located near the entrance to the chateau grounds.
 A lord's private chamber (la camera) would have been at one end, with true privacy only in the large curtained bed.
 The chapel (la capella) was typically near, or in, the home, but no site is known today.

-During the Middle Ages, a lord's family usually moved between their various lands and residences, leaving the maintenance and farm production to a permanent staff.
-It was sort of a mandatory, perpetual picnic.